Toyota Celica: Japan

 The Japanese models continued to carry SS-I and SS-II trim levels.
-The SS-I is powered by 1ZZ-FE engine, SS-II is motored by 2ZZ-GE engine.
-The SS-II also can be ordered with Super Strut Package with super strut suspension, rear strut bar, 16-inch alloys, metal pedals, and colored rocker panels.
-The SS-II has climate control AC with digital display.
-Options included the choice of the Elegant Sports Version with front lip spoiler and headlight covers, or the Mechanical Sports Version with full body kits.
+The SS-I is powered by the 1ZZ-FE engine while the SS-II is powered by the 2ZZ-GE engine.
+The SS-II also could be ordered with the Super Strut Package which included super strut suspension, rear strut bar, 16-inch alloys, metal pedals, and colored rocker panels.
+The SS-II had climate control AC with a digital display.
+Options included the choice of the Elegant Sports Version with a front lip spoiler, headlight covers, and smoked-transparent fuel lid, or the Mechanical Sports Version with a full body kit (sportier front bumper with bigger grille, hood spoiler, rear bumper spoiler, side contoured spoilers or rocker panels, over fenders, and higher trunk spoiler).

+Toyota also released a limited-production version of the 7th generation called the TRD Sports M based on the SS-II.
+This version was rated at 200 PS and featured a reinforced unibody, Sports Interface meter combination with center white tachometer and 240 km/h speedometer, TRD body kits with raised hood scoop and slightly different rear spoiler, and revised suspension components.
+The Sports M was only sold exclusively in Japan.

 The Japanese market Celica was updated with minor changes in August 2002, noticeably with the restyled front bumper and rear combination lamps.